 This seminar is approved for the following credits:

-This course has been approved by the Commission on Continuing Lawyer Competency of the State Bar of Georgia for mandatory continuing legal education credit in the amount of 6.0 hours, of which 1.0 hour will also apply in the area of ethics
+This course has been approved by the Commission on Continuing Lawyer Competency of the State Bar of Georgia for mandatory continuing legal education self study credit in the amount of 6.0 hours, of which 1.0 hours will also apply in the area of ethics.

 If you are purchasing only certain portions of the seminar then the full credit amount does not apply.